amylour/everneed/README.md

 - **Newsletter Discount Code**:Discount codes obtained through newsletter subscription will offer the customer a 10% discount on their first purchase if they subscribe to the newsletter distributed via MailChimp.

 - **Sale Section**: Inclusion of a sale section for Admin to add stock that is ready to be offered at a discounted price.

+- **Product Slugs**: Using Django-Slugify, the future version of Everneed will ensure that the products name is displayed in the URL.

 # Technologies & Languages Used